One of the most counter-cultural things you can do is become an engaged member of a faithful local church

-Membership Overview – Those wishing to pursue membership would schedule a time to go over the distinctive beliefs about the church and being a member within it in order to have all of the information necessary to make an informed decision about joining.
+Attend “Engaging With Engage” Workshop – In which we go over the distinctive beliefs about the church and being a member within it in order to have all of the information necessary to make an informed decision about joining.

 Membership Interview – The prospective member would later meet with pastor Sean or another leader and ask any questions they might have to make an informed decision about joining the church.
-The prospective member would then sign the statement of faith and church covenant, and the application would be considered by leadership.
+The prospective member would then sign the statement of faith and church covenant.

 What does membership entail?